kentdata/iOS-17-Jailbreak/README.md

-# iOS 17 Jailbreak Verified Solutions  [Tested with iOS 17.3]
+# iOS 17 Jailbreak Verified Solutions  [Tested with iOS 17.3 RC]
 ![image](https://github.com/jbspot/iOS-17-Jailbreak/blob/main/palerain-with-ios-17.png)
 We have listed all the iOS 17 - iOS 17.3 jailbreak solutions with installation guides and download links.
 So you can use the following listed jailbreak iOS 17.1 - <a href="https://pangu8.com/ios-17-3-jailbreak/">iOS 17.3 jailbreak</a> methods with confidence.